 "What do you mean?"

-Zuko sighed and raked his fingers through his hair.
+He raked his fingers through his hair with a sigh.
 "I remember there was a man who saved me.
 He dove in and pulled me out of the water.
-He looked—well, he kinda looked like me.
+He looked—Well, he kinda looked like me.
 Same eyes."

 "Was it your father?"